khonchanphearaa007/Vue-app/README.md

 ## Usage
 This project uses JOSN-Server for a mock backend.

+## Read More
 - You can read this document.txt learn more for install package..
+- For project when deploy for api/jobs.json is working cuz is not deploy yet.

 # Install Dependencies
 ```bash